bioasp/iggy/README.rst

 	$ pip install --user iggy

-The executable scripts can then be found in ~/.local/bin.
+On Linux the executable scripts can then be found in ``~/.local/bin``

+and on MacOS the scripts are under ``/Users/YOURUSERNAME/Library/Python/2.7/bin``.

 Usage